claritylab/lucida/README.md

 and `tags[i]` is the id of the text to delete or the label of the image to delete depending on whether the service can handle text or image.

-ii.
+⋅⋅⋅⋅2.
 If the function call is `infer`:

 Each `QuerySpec` in `content` corresponds to one service (CMD is not considered to be a service) in the service graph, a directed acyclic graph (DAG) describing all services that are needed for the query.